elisebigley/-with-no-/_posts/2016-03-07-Stop-Words.md

 ---
 layout: post
-title: Stop Words: When do we stop?
+title: "Stop Words.
+When do we stop?"
 ---

 Since my thesis will be using Network Analysis I have really been focussing on the various tools that digital humanities scholars use that could be related to this.
 I find Text Analysis tools both challenge and enhance the way I think about Network Analysis.